Uniform price auction with quantity constraints

-Assume now that the information structure is incomplete in the sense that bidders have private information regarding their respective values, i.e., each $v_i$ is known only to bidder $i$.
-For ease of presentation, we assume that each bidder's quantity constraint $q_i$ is common knowledge: Otherwise, bidders could submit bids together with quantities demanded in what follows and the results would not be affected.
+Assume now that bidders have private information regarding their respective values, i.e., each $v_i$ is known only to bidder $i$.
+We continue to assume, on the other hand, that the quantity constraints $q_i$'s are common knowledge among all parties including the seller.
 We introduce the English auction with quantity constraints, which is an open ascending auction and which incorporates the quantity constraints to the standard English auction.

 There is a clock showing the current price, which continuously increases over time.
 The clock starts at zero, and all bidders participate initially.
 As the price increases, a bidder may drop out.
-Let $N(0)$ be the initial set of bidders and $N(b)$ be the set of remaining (i.e., active) bidders at price $b$.
-In addition, the auction keeps track of the provisional price $p^*$, which is set to zero initially.
+Let $N(0)$ be the initial set of bidders and $N(b)$ be the set of remaining (i.e., active) bidders at a price $b$.\note{$N(b)$ as a function of the current price $b$ is a right-continuous function.} In addition, the auction keeps track of the provisional price $\hat p$, which is set to zero initially.

-When a bidder drops out, the clock stops temporarily and the auctioneer checks whether the aggregate demand of the remaining bidders is greater than or equal the supply.
-Suppose bidder $i$ drops out at price $b$.\note{When there is more than one bidder dropping out simultaneously, we can order these bidders in any fashion and apply the procedure in the text successively to each bidder.} The auctioneer checks whether $\sum_{j \in N(b)} \bar q_j \geq m$. \item{[1]} If $\sum_{j \in N(b)} \bar q_j < m$ holds, then the auction ends: The final price is set to $p^*$, bidder $i$ gets $m - \sum_{j \in N(b)} q_j$ units and, for $j \in N(b)$, bidder $j$ gets $q_j$ units. \item{[2]} If $\sum_{j \in N(b)} \bar q_j \geq m$ holds, then the provisional price $p^*$ is updated to $b$. \itemitem{[2-1]} If $\sum_{j \in N(b)} \bar q_j = m$ holds, the auction ends: The final price is set to $p^*$, which has the updated value of $b$, bidder $i$ gets nothing and, for $j \in N(b)$, bidder $j$ gets $q_j$ units. \itemitem{[2-2]} If $\sum_{j \in N(b)} \bar q_j > m$ holds, then the clock increases again.
+When a bidder drops out, the clock stops temporarily and the auctioneer checks whether the aggregate demand of the remaining bidders is greater than or equal to the supply.
+Suppose bidder $i$ drops out at a price $b$.\note{When there is more than one bidder dropping out simultaneously, we can choose one bidder in any fashion and apply the procedure in the text while other bidders are entitled to remain active.
+Note in particular that if the auction continues just after dropping the bidder (that is, subcase [2-2] below holds), then the procedure in the text is applied promptly again for the remaining bidders.} The auctioneer checks whether $\sum_{j \in N(b)} \bar q_j \geq m$. \item{[1]} If $\sum_{j \in N(b)} \bar q_j < m$ holds, then the auction ends: The final price is set to $\hat p$, bidder $i$ gets $m - \sum_{j \in N(b)} q_j$ units and, for $j \in N(b)$, bidder $j$ gets $q_j$ units. \item{[2]} If $\sum_{j \in N(b)} \bar q_j \geq m$ holds, then the provisional price $\hat p$ is updated to $b$. \itemitem{[2-1]} If $\sum_{j \in N(b)} \bar q_j = m$ holds, the auction ends: The final price is set to $\hat p$, which has the updated value of $b$, bidder $i$ gets nothing and, for $j \in N(b)$, bidder $j$ gets $q_j$ units. \itemitem{[2-2]} If $\sum_{j \in N(b)} \bar q_j > m$ holds, then the clock increases again.